NethServer/docs/administrator-manual/en/web_proxy.rst

 * **Min object size**: can be left at 0 to cache everything, but may be raised if small objects are not desired in the cache (in kB)
 * **Max object size**: objects larger than this setting will not be saved on disk.
 If speed is more desirable than saving bandwidth, this should be set to a low value (in kB)

-The button :guilabel:`Empty cache` also works if squid is disabled, it might be useful to clear space on disk.
+The button :guilabel:`Empty cache` also works if squid is disabled, it might be useful to free space on disk.

 Sites without cache
 -------------------